Particular/ServicePulse/README.md

 ## Container image development

 A Dockerfile for ServicePulse resides within the [`src/ServicePulse`](https://github.com/Particular/ServicePulse/tree/master/src/ServicePulse) folder.
 The container images are all built as part of the [release workflow](https://github.com/Particular/ServicePulse/blob/master/.github/workflows/release.yml) and staged in the [Github Container Registry](https://github.com/Particular/ServicePulse/pkgs/container/servicepulse).
 For branches with PRs, the image will be tagged with the PR number, e.g. `pr-1234`.

+## Integrated ServicePulse

+Since version 2.6, ServicePulse is shipped as a package (Particular.ServicePulse.Core) for inclusion in ServiceControl to support the [integrated ServicePulse](https://docs.particular.net/servicecontrol/servicecontrol-instances/integrated-servicepulse) feature.

+To test this feature, either:

+a.
+Create a local nuget repository called "[local packages](https://github.com/Particular/ServiceControl/blob/master/nuget.config#L14-L16)" and push builds of ServicePulse into it.
+ServiceControl should be able to find these packages.
+b.
+Manually run the [release action](https://github.com/Particular/ServicePulse/blob/master/.github/workflows/release.yml).
+This [pushes a pre-release copy of the package to the particular testing feed](https://github.com/Particular/ServicePulse/blob/master/.github/workflows/release.yml#L98-L100).